1and1internet/ubuntu-16-apache-perl5/README.md

   A standard cgi container.
 All scripts to be invoked should have the executable bit set

 ## /perl
-  A container for perl scripts running the Apache::Registry perl accellerator
+  A container for perl scripts running the Apache::Registry perl accelerator

   [Further details here] (http://perl.apache.org/docs/2.0/api/ModPerl/Registry.html)